It hit me harder than I expected.

 Time and Places

-One of the most resonant and unexpected parts of the experience was how the individual games also conjured the locations that hosted them in my youth.
-Physical locations, but also locations within the locations.
+One of the most resonant and unexpected parts of the experience was how the individual games conjured the locations that hosted them.

 Time Pilot?
 Used to be at the movie theater at the Uniontown Mall.
 Such an exotic treat you either had your parents drop you off early, or added a time buffer after the movie was over before you had them pick you up.

 Gorf?
 Winky’s.
 Gorf was an inspired mashup of Galaxian and Space Invaders.
 How good was it?
-Good enough to make you want to go to Winky’s (though not good enough to make you eat the food).
+Good enough to beg your Dad to take you to Winky’s (though not good enough to make you eat the food).

 Spy Hunter?
 Uniontown Pizza Hut.